codesurfers/codesurfers.github.io/content/links.md

 - [Project Euler](http://projecteuler.net/)

-Lots of problems which require you to write programs to solve them.
-Quite a few of these problems require some mathematical knowledge.
+Lots of problems which require the use of programs to solve them.
+Many of these problems require some mathematical knowledge.

 - [Programming Praxis](http://programmingpraxis.com/)